josedelrey/seg2gis/README.md

 The pretrained config is tuned for the released checkpoint.
 To train your own model, follow the [INRIA workflow](#reproduce-the-inria-experiments).
-For another checkpoint, use `--model_path` and a config matching its architecture and encoder; [configs/default.json](configs/default.json) is a starting point.
+To use a different checkpoint, set `--model_path` and choose a config that matches its architecture and encoder. [configs/default.json](configs/default.json) is a good starting point.

 ### Outputs

-Files are written to `results/full_predictions/` by default; use `--out_dir` to choose another directory.
-With `--output_name "prediction"`, the outputs are:
+By default, files are written to `results/full_predictions/`.
+Use `--out_dir` to choose a different directory.
+With `--output_name "prediction"`, the following files are generated:

 | File | Contents |
 | --- | --- |